urbit/urbit.org/content/grants/port-maintenance.md

 - Experience with modern React and Typescript

--Ability to run Windows, Linux, and MacOS in some capacity (VMs ok)
+- Ability to run Windows, Linux, and MacOS in some capacity (VMs ok)

 - Experience with Electron helpful but not required